tedconf/symfony-doc-unofficial/reference/en/00-Which-symfony-Version.markdown

 to benefit from the long term support.
 You have plenty of time to plan the move as symfony 1.3 is supported for a year (until November 2010).

-As this book don't describe deprecated features, all examples work equally well on both versions.
+As this book does not describe deprecated features, all examples work equally well on both versions.